itzelvazsan/deep-learning-challenge/Report.md

 3. The optimized models, despite being more complex and requiring greater computational resources, offered no significant improvement over the first model.
 This underscores the importance of optimizing models to achieve the best results using fewer resources.

-In conclusion, the first model appears to be the better choice as it balances simplicity and performance effectively.
+In conclusion, the first model appears to be the better choice as it balances simplicity and performance effectively, despite not having reached 75% accuracy.